 The Parties acknowledge that police officers are responsible for criminal law issues, not school discipline issues.
-Thus, absent a real and immediate threat to student, teacher, or public safety, incidents involving public order offenses including disorderly conduct; disturbance/disruption of the School or public assembly; trespass; loitering; profanity; and fighting that does not involve physical injury or a weapon, shall be considered school discipline issues to be solely handled by School officials, rather than criminal law issues warranting formal law enforcement intervention (e.g., issuance of a criminal citation, ticket, or summons, filing of a delinquency petition, referral to a probation officer, or actual arrest).
+Thus, absent exigent circumstances, incidents involving public order offenses (including, but not limited to, disorderly conduct, disturbance/disruption of the School or public assembly, trespass, loitering, profanity, and fighting that does not involve physical injury or a weapon) shall be considered school discipline issues to be solely handled by School officials, rather than criminal law issues warranting formal law enforcement intervention (e.g., issuance of a criminal citation, ticket, or summons, filing of a delinquency petition, referral to a probation officer, or actual arrest).
 If the SRO becomes aware of a student discipline issue, he/she shall refer the issue to the School principal or assistant principal.

-Moreover, students shall not be arrested at the School, except where the child poses a real and immediate threat to student, teacher, or public safety; or a judicial warrant specifically directs the arrest of the student at the School; in all other instances the execution of an arrest warrant shall be undertaken at a location other than the School.
-Further, the School principal or assistant principal shall be consulted prior to an arrest of a student where practicable and the student's parent or guardian shall be notified of a child's arrest as soon as practicable.
+Moreover, students shall not be arrested at the School, except where exigent circumstances exist.
+Further, the School principal or assistant principal shall be consulted prior to an arrest of a student where practicable and the student's parent or guardian shall be notified of a child's arrest immediately, unless otherwise directed by the Police Department.